dathobek/Angular-Firebase/README.md

 # EmployeeFire

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This is an angular project with firebase as backend..
+Its a CRUD project..
+Feel free to contribute

 ## Development server